Myopia Control in

 Book Appointment

-Myopia (or nearsightedness) is a refractive error that causes objects in the distance to appear blurry while closer objects remain clear.
-It occurs when the eye is too long or the cornea is too steep.
+Myopia (or nearsightedness) is a refractive error that can affect your kids from an early age.
+It causes objects in the distance to appear blurry while closer objects remain clear.
+We strive to help your children enjoy clear vision and increase their quality of life as a result.

 Children need good vision to succeed in school, sports, and life.
 Some children are misdiagnosed with behavioral problems or learning disabilities when in reality, their vision is the problem.